rcd-dpeng/skillBuildingSheet5/PiKivyProjects/Libraries/README.md

 Notice how the ```id``` that we set earlier is used now to access our button and change the ```color``` characteristic to a darker red.

 The ```on_touch_up``` method is used to reset all buttons to their original colors.
 The reason the color resets are bound to ```on_touch_up``` and not ```on_release``` is so that the colors will reset even if the user's finger lifts after leaving the button.
 This also separates the color reset from the actual action that the button performs, increasing code readability.
-It should look something like this:
+It should also be in the main python file and look something like this:
 ```
 def resetColors(self):
     self.ids.ExampleButton.color = 1, 0, 0, 1